vineetparikh-rph/JS-Modularization-Gold-Standard/README.md

-#  JS MModularization Gold Standard
+#  JS Modularization Gold Standard

 **Safely split a Node monolith into modules — and prove behavior didn't change.**

-`carve` lifts regions of a giant `server.js`-style file into small `register(app, kernel)` modules.
+`JS Modularization Gold Standard` lifts regions of a giant `server.js`-style file into small `register(app, kernel)` modules.
 Every extraction is a **verbatim move**: the code you pull out is byte-for-byte the code that was there, except for the one mechanical edit a module boundary forces — references to mutable singletons